queenofdowntime/square-one/tutorials/hello-world-3.md

 	fi
 	```

-	The strange `fi` at the end tells the program that the `if/else` conditional
+	The strange `fi` at the end tells the interpreter that the `if/else` conditional
 	logic is over.

 1. Save and run.